alexhuang91/sp12/hw2/README.md

 We've already parsed the Enron sender-receiver data set for you and defined the intermediate tables, views, and program flow you'll need to complete both of these steps.
-Take a first read through `analyze_enron.rb` to understand the control flow.
+Take a first read through `enron_analyze.rb` to understand the control flow.

 If you look at pseudocode for a shortest-paths algorithm like [Djikstra's